aphilippsen/MiraikanDrawing/README.md

 ### Analysis part 2: CNN analyses

-#### Load (or compute) the activations of the network at different network layers for the drawings:
+#### Load (or compute) the activations of different network layers for the drawings:

-Run in ipython:
+Based on the full drawings
 > `%run -i scripts/python/prepare_network_activations.py -- Full`

 > `%run -i scripts/python/prepare_network_activations.py -- Delete`

 Loads or stores activation data from/to: